 Information is power, and they are very fond of power.

-In a previous post on Privacy, I wrote that I was ok with governmental snooping on American citizens for the sole purpose of preventing terrorist attacks, as long as there were adequate safeguards against, and huge penalties for, the misuse of such information.
+In the above post, I wrote that I was ok with governmental snooping on American citizens for the sole purpose of preventing terrorist attacks, as long as there were adequate safeguards against, and huge penalties for, the misuse of such information.
 I still feel that way, but as far as I can see, the safeguards are inadequate and the penalties nonexistent.

 If we do not severely punish those who, like James Clapper, invade our privacy and lie about it to Congress, or who, like the miscreants at the IRS, abuse their access to personal information for political purposes, are we not inviting further abuses?